awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb3-init.md

 ## Example<a name="eb3-initexample"></a>

 The following example request initializes EB CLI and prompts you to enter information about your application\.
-Replace the red placeholder text with your own values\.
+Replace *placeholder* text with your own values\.

 ```
 $ eb init -i